ECE3400Team17/ECE3400_Team17/lab1.md

   delay(1000);
 }
 ```
-We checked the signal on the oscilloscope:
+We checked the signal on the oscilloscope, which has a frequency of 49.95Hz and a duty cycle of 12.49%:

 ![](./images/Lab1/180_far.jpg)

 ![](./images/Lab1/180_near.jpg)

+### Servo written to 0
 We then ran the servo set to a value of 0.
 This is the maximum speed, with the motor turning clockwise.

 ### Code: